 Many parents and teachers thought the district went too far in an attempt to be politically correct.
 Lucy Hudson, a parent of a child in the district, shared, "I'm just appalled that they would do away with Merry Christmas.
 It's been Christmas all these years and now to a bunch of people, that's not politically correct.
 I think that's a bunch of baloney."

-Although our country recognizes the separation between church and state, Christmas is a federally recognized holiday.
+Although our country recognizes the separation between church and state, Christmas day itself is a federally recognized holiday and has been since 1870.
 For many families, the phrase “Merry Christmas” has moved beyond religious meaning--and simply communicates well wishes and holiday cheer.

 In fact, the Harvard Business Review found that “the number of people who said they preferred to hear ‘Happy Holidays’ has decreased sharply in the last 10 years, from 41 percent to 25 percent.
 ‘Merry Christmas’ remained popular.”